Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 # Classical and Quantum Topology Machine Learning: Spherical and Hyperbolic Toric Topologies Code on the Graph based Embedding

-Application of this approach for Spectral Graph Embedding for Feature Clustering and Classification in [Python repository](https://github.com/Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/tree/main/RBIM_Nishimori_Clustering).
+Application of this approach for Spectral Graph Embedding for Feature Clustering and Classification in [Python repository](https://github.com/Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/tree/main/RBIM_Nishimori_Clustering), detail in [10].
 It implements spectral clustering for Random-Bond Ising Models (RBIM) using Bethe-Hessian matrices optimized at Nishimori temperature, applied to graph models like Erdős-Rényi and LDPC codes.
 It extends these methods to image clustering tasks, demonstrating enhanced accuracy with a novel cosine similarity metric on both synthetic data and GAN-generated image datasets, [9].

 ### Comparison of Clustering Accuracy Using Different Methods